 Donna feels very passionately about her work with active duty military, veterans and their family members.
 In addition to being a military spouse, she was raised in a family where many have served, including her father who is a veteran of the United States Marine Corps and Vietnam.
-She has many friends who have served in Iraq and Afghanistan and understands that war changes people regardless of who you are and where you came from.
+She has family and friends who have served in Iraq and Afghanistan and understands that war changes people regardless of who you are and where you came from.

 The military culture is all about transitions, and Donna takes pride in being able to assist those who may be struggling with the transition from combat zone to home front, or military to civilian life.
 She also understands that the family members of service members also have unique needs that often go unmet.